 The woman on the balcon there?
 That’s one of those typical images I associate with Portugal.

 As I continued wandering, I began to appreciate the Ribeira district more.
 Many traditional buildings, colorful houses, and plenty of charming little shops.
 When exploring Ribeira, take those narrow streets – that’s where the history of this city drips from every stone.
-I can completely lose myself in daydreaming there.

 These are the wonderful glimpses I love when wandering through a city like Porto!